zoeyamd/1560_final_project/README.md

 # 1560 Final Project - Analysis of RIPTA Ridership and On-Time Performance
 **Zoey Dangleman**

 This repository is focused on analyzing RIPTA ridership and on-time performance data.
 The primary research question of this project is: How do certain ridership variables (trip frequency, average ridership) correlate to each other and the on-time performance of the RIPTA?
-The motivation behind this question is to define key characteristics and patterns of route-stops in order to inform service planning strategies and investment.
+The motivation behind this question is to define key characteristics and patterns of route-stop behaviors in order to inform service planning strategies and investment.

 The files of this repository are organized as follows:<br>
   * _scripts_: folder containing files with functions<br>